On topology changes in quantum field theory and quantum gravity: Path integrals over metrics and singularities

-We may cut the path integral from given times $ t_a<t_b $ into several time slices $ t_a<t_1<t_2<\ldots t_n<t_b $.
-With respect to the world-sheet metric $ \tilde\gamma_{ab} $ , we have one-dimensional space-like hyper-surfaces at each $ t_i $ and $ t_i+1 $ with $ i $ as an index set.
-They would then serve as boundaries for the section of the world-sheet metric $ \tilde\gamma_{ab}^{t_i,t_{i+1}} $ that describes a cobordism between $ t_i $ and $ t_i+1 $.
-The string theory amplitude is path integral where the integration is over all world-sheets, including topologically distinct ones.
-This means that the $ t_i,t_i+1 $ can be chosen such that they are at time-slices where the space-like hyper-surfaces of $ \tilde\gamma_{ab}^{t_i,t_{i+1}} $ have different topology.
-If such a world-sheet does not have closed time-like curves, $ \tilde\gamma_{ab}^{t_i,t_{i+1}} $ would need to have singularities by Geroch's theorem, which also applies for $ 2\times 2 $ metrics.
-We have shown before in theorem \ref{thmm1} that we can not integrate a path integral over such metrics with the formalism of DeWitt-Morette and Cartier. \end{proof} \begin{remark} Usually, one calls it a critical anomaly if a classical action has some kind of a gauge symmetry and the quantum mechanical amplitude can not be written in a way that this gauge symmetry is obeyed.
-The argument above gives a strong indication that one can not sum the path integral over metrics with singularities.
-So one would have to expect a critical anomaly to arise if one is not allowed to use closed-time like curves for $ \tilde\gamma_{ab}^{t_i,t_{i+1}} $ \end{remark}
+At first, this idea would seem like a "resolution" of the problem.
+Nevertheless, the solution to set the "wave function", or the amplitude to zero at the singularity implies, if one regards $ \psi(\gamma) $ as a path integral, that there are simply no paths arriving at the points $ x $ in the space-time where the metric is having the singularity.
+Thus, one basically discusses a Friedmann universe where the singular point was artificially removed from the manifold and that no paths of the metric, or of matter amplitudes can reach it.
+This is perfectly in line with our statement above, that one can not easily define path integrals over metrics with singularities in them. \end{remark} \begin{remark}One may argue that this just forbids singularities of the 3 metrics $\gamma_{ij}$.
+However, if one has a cobordism with a singular 4 metric, one may choose an appropriate time slice and investigate the path integral at the spatial hyper-surface where the singularity occurred.
+This often leads to a singularity in the 3 metrics. \end{remark}Unlike for quantum field theories on Minkowski space, for path integrals over curved metrics one can not always construct a Lorentzian metric from an arbitrary Euclidean one\cite{Vis2,Vis3}.
+Nevertheless, Polchinski works in his book \cite{Polchinski} on string theory with a Lorentzian target space and uses a path integral over Euclidean world-sheets.
+This could be based on the reasoning that at least for the classical string theory, the world-sheet is just an auxiliary variable which drops out of the equations of motion.
+Whether the choice of the world-sheet signature is still arbitrary in the quantum theory is difficult to answer.
+We will now state the following \begin{theorem} Using the formalism of Schulman, Laidlaw and DeWitt-Morette, the path integral $ \int D X^\mu D\tilde\gamma_{uw} e^{iS_p} $, with $ S_p $ as Polyakov action can only be defined over Lorentzian world-sheets without closed time-like curves and with metrics $ \tilde{\gamma}_{uw} $ if all the $ \tilde\gamma_{uw} $ in the paths to not contain topologically distinct space-like hyper-surfaces if no metric for the $ \tilde\gamma_{uw} $ with singularities exists. \end{theorem} \begin{proof}We may cut the path integral from given times $ t_a<t_b $ into several time slices $ t_a<t_1<t_2<\ldots t_n<t_b $.
+With respect to the world-sheet metric $ \tilde\gamma_{uw} $, we then have one-dimensional space-like hyper-surfaces at each $ t_i $ and $ t_i+1 $ with $ i $ as an index set.
+They would then serve as boundaries for the section of the world-sheet metric $ \tilde\gamma_{uw}^{t_i,t_{i+1}} $ that describes a cobordism between $ t_i $ and $ t_i+1 $.
+The string theory amplitude is a path integral over all world-sheets, including topologically distinct ones.
+This means that the $ t_i,t_i+1 $ can be chosen such that they are at time-slices where the space-like hyper-surfaces of $ \tilde\gamma_{uw}^{t_i,t_{i+1}} $ have different topology.
+If such a world-sheet does not have closed time-like curves, $ \tilde\gamma_{uw}^{t_i,t_{i+1}} $ would need to have singularities by Geroch's theorem, which also applies for $ 2\times 2 $ metrics.
+We have shown before in theorem \ref{thmm1} that we can not integrate a path integral over such metrics with the formalism of DeWitt-Morette and Cartier if there exists no norm for singular metric tensors. \end{proof} \begin{remark}The argument above gives a strong indication that one can not sum the path integral over metrics with singularities. \end{remark}